42arch/geojson.io-for-vscode/README.md

 ## More

-If you find any bugs or have some suggestions, please make an issue on the Github to let me know.
-And if this extension helped you, don't forget to leave me a star ⭐.
+If you find any bugs or have some suggestions, please make an [issue](https://github.com/REND42/geojson.io-for-vscode/issues) on the Github to let me know.
+And if this extension helped you, don't forget to leave a star ⭐.

 ## License
 [MIT](https://github.com/REND42/geojson.io-for-vscode/blob/main/LICENSE)